-Bay Dreams 2019: Festival-goers gearing up for favourite performers Sheck Wes, Macky Gee and Cardi B in Mount Maunganui
+Ladi6, Katchafire wow early crowd at Bay Dreams 2019

+Bay Dreams 2019 is in full swing with happy, glitter-laden crowds enjoying the live music on offer in Mount Maunganui.

-Festival-goers have started piling into Mount Maunganui's Trustpower Baypark for New Zealand's biggest music festival, Bay Dreams.
+From 2pm, festival-goers began piling into Mount Maunganui's Trustpower Baypark for New Zealand's biggest music festival.
+More than 30,000 people were expected to flow into Tauranga for the event.

-Early arrivals are dancing around, smiling and happy.
+Early arrivals were quick to start dancing around, smiling and happy.

 "I'm so excited to be here," Natasha Burton said of her first festival.